oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 ### 4.2.
 Analytics Support

 Analytics support needs to be built in the Android app in such a way that, in future, it is possible to send that data back to the server while ensuring that no sensitive information leaves the phone.
 The aim of this project is to gather analytics to track crash reports, logs and app-health reports, as well as add feedback & reporting which will transfer those logs in case of any issues.
-We also want to persist learner usage analytics, such as: how much time they have spent on the app, what skills they have learnt, how much progress they have made in the entire app, etc.
+We also want to persist learner usage analytics, such as: which activities they've opened, how long they spend in each activity, etc.

 **Team**: Android